 Southern Chocolate Coca-Cola Cake.
+This cake is rich, moist, and fudgy.
+It's reminiscent of a Texas sheet cake, but fudgier!
 Coca-cola cake is a southern tradition!
 If you’ve spent any time in the South then you may already know they LOVE their coke!
 Every soda is often referred to as a “coke” whether it’s actually coca-cola or not!

 What’s Does This Cake Taste Like?